 I needed to get serious and start working full-time to make money online, but again it takes time to build an online business that brings in consistent income.

-The problem was, I was both out of time AND now had physical health issues to deal with, which became the main priority.
+The problem was, that I was both out of time AND now had physical health issues to deal with, which became the main priority.